 Some of our customers, primarily NOCs, may require bids for contracts in the form of long-term, fixed pricing contracts that may require us to provide integrated project management services outside our normal discrete business to act as project managers as well as service providers, and may require us to assume additional risks associated with cost over-runs.
 These customers may provide us with inaccurate information in relation to their reserves, which is a subjective process that involves location and volume estimation, that may result in cost over-runs, delays, and project losses.
-In addition, NOCs often operate in countries with unsettled political conditions, war, civil unrest, or other types of community issues.
+In addition, NOCs often operate in cost over-runs, delays, and project losses.
 These issues may also result in cost over-runs, delays, and project losses.